Alex Haley [1921-1992] |

 U

-May 11, 1977 - Alex Haley State Historic Site, 200 South Church Street, Henning, Tennessee (USA).
+MMay 11, 1977 - Alex Haley State Historic Site, 200 South Church Street, Henning, Tennessee (USA).
 "Built in 1919 by Will E. Palmer, the maternal grandfather of Alex Haley [1921-1992].
 From 1921 to 1929, & during some subsequent summers, Haley lived here with his grandparents.
 It was on the porch of this house that Haley heard from his grandmother the family stories that inspired him to write Roots: The Saga of an Amerian Family, retelling tales of his African ancestors who were brought to America as slaves.
 The work won him the 1976 Pulitzer Prize, and the book was presented in an eight- part television adaptation in 1977.
 Haley is buried on the grounds" (lower right image).
 New interpretive center (lower left image) was opened in 2008.
+M

 A